 By adopting the NAP, Belgium reaffirms its commitment to improve the participation of women in prevention and resolution of conflicts and to take the necessary measures for the protection of women and girls before, during and after conflicts.
 The NAP focuses on what Belgium can do internally and externally (for other countries) to advance women’s participation.
 However, the NAP, while referencing the impact of armed conflict on women, does not offer any specific actions for disarmament and arms control, including monitoring mechanisms for assessing the impact of arms proliferation on sexual and gender-based violence (SGBV).
 The NAP offers no specific framework for monitoring of the NAP implementation, does not have a timeline, does not give financing specifics and does not refer to specifics concerning civil society.

-At the 23 April 2019 high-level WPS Commitments event, Belgium committed to working on a new NAP in advance of October 2020.
+At the 23 April 2019 high-level WPS Commitments event, Belgium committed to holding meetings on the implementation of its NAP.